techreturners/programming_fundamentals_003/docs/TASKS.md

 ## 2) Update each book to be an object.

-For now, don't worry about Classes.

-At the moment, update each string that represents a book to be an object.
+Update each string that represents a book to be an object.

 So your array might end up looking like this: